 Comprehensive financial planning is ideally a process which examines and coordinates all areas of your financial life.
 However, in practice, many firms which promote a comprehensive process simply focus on only one area of the plan with the goal of selling a particular financial product.

-At PWA Wealth Management, comprehensive financial planning is the core of our expertise,which coordinates and optimizes all aspects of your financial situation.
+At PWA Wealth Management, comprehensive financial planning is the core of our strategy, which coordinates and optimizes all aspects of your financial situation.
 The PWA Wealth Management financial planning process may include any or all of the following areas:

 Retirement planning is something we offer for every client.
 The process encompasses a full understanding of client retirement needs.
 This includes cash flow planning, Social Security planning, IRA and 401(k) distribution planning, and life insurance and estate planning.
 Balancing all of these factors is critical to establish and maintain a comfortable retirement.